Sanya727/Sanya727/README.md

 ## About

-I'm Sanya, a dual degree (BTech + MTech) Computer Science student at NIT Hamirpur, working at the intersection of large language models, retrieval augmented generation, and applied deep learning.
+I'm a dual degree (BTech + MTech) Computer Science student at NIT Hamirpur, working at the intersection of large language models, retrieval augmented generation, and applied deep learning.
 I like making AI systems reason about whether they actually have enough evidence before acting: diagnosing an incident from telemetry, or retrieving the right context from a document.

 - Studying Computer Science and Engineering, Dual Degree (BTech + MTech), 2022 to 2027, at NIT Hamirpur
 - UG CGPA: 9.00